Legendrian skein algebras and Hall algebras: Introduction

 \subsubsection{Higher dimensions}

 The construction which assigns to a Legendrian link an element in the Hall algebra of the Fukaya category extends in principle to higher dimensional Liouville domains replacing $S$, though the definitions are less elementary.
-Presumably one should also use a version of the Hall algebra based on cohomology instead of counting.
+Presumably one should also use a version of the Hall algebra based on cohomology instead of counting, as the moduli spaces of objects are no longer constructible unions of algebraic tori, but can have much more complicated motives.
 We can define skein relations in a very implicit manner as those linear relations which hold among the images of links in the Hall algebra, then the skein algebra is by construction a subalgebra of the Hall algebra.
 It is a priori not clear that these relations are generated by local ones.
 It would be interesting to find a small set of generating relations in, say, the case of Legendrian surfaces.
 The guiding philosophy is thus that

 is a general phenomenon which we are studying here only in a relatively tame case.